-Previously envisioned by the City of Jacksonville within the proposal for the 2019 Community Development Block Grant (CDBG), the Hogan Street Connector provides a missing connection between the Hogan Creek Greenway trail and the Northbank Riverwalk.
+Previously envisioned by the City of Jacksonville within the proposal for the 2019 Community Development Block Grant (CDBG), the Hogan Street Cycle Track provides a missing connection between the Hogan Creek Greenway trail and the Northbank Riverwalk.
 The proposed trail begins on the northern end at Hogans Creek and interacts with the Florida State College at Jacksonville (FSCJ) campus as a shared-use street.
-The Hogan Street segment within Downtown will become an elevated cycle track along the west side of Hogan Street adjacent to the pedestrian sidewalk.
+The Hogan Street segment within Downtown will become cycle track along the west side of Hogan Street adjacent to the pedestrian sidewalk.
 The one-way roadway of Hogan Street will be modified to remove one of the two travel lanes.
-This proposed roadway modification and elevated cycle track design is proposed from W. State Street south to Bay Street.
-The suggested design standard of the elevated cycle track is to create a safe and inviting pedestrian and bicycle dominated corridor.
+This proposed roadway modification and d cycle track design is proposed from W. State Street south to Bay Street.
+The suggested design standard of the cycle track is to create a safe and inviting pedestrian and bicycle dominated corridor.

 The final block from Water Street to the Northbank Riverwalk will have the cycle track and pedestrian area transition into a shared-use side path.

 Located in the heart of downtown Jacksonville, 11 East Forsyth originally contained commercial offices and was opened by entrepreneur and film pioneer Stephen Andrew Lynch in 1927.
 The Vestcor Companies restored the charming exterior design and transformed this 17-story historical landmark into loft-style apartments with a luxury, urban design.

 Available for private parties.